Aquino, Philippine ex-leader who challenged China, is buried - WTMJ

 But while Aquino moved against corruption — detaining his predecessor, Gloria Macapagal Arroyo, and three powerful senators — and initiated anti-poverty programs, the deep-seated inequalities and weak institutions in the Philippines remained too daunting.
 Arroyo was eventually cleared of corruption charges because of insufficient evidence.

-Opponents pounded on missteps, though Aquino left office with high approval ratings.
+Opponents pounded on missteps, although Aquino left office with high approval ratings.
 Philippine presidents are limited to a single term.

 Aquino campaigned against Duterte, warning that a looming dictator would set back the democratic and economic momentum achieved in his own term.
 Duterte won with a large margin, promising to eradicate illegal drugs and government corruption in his first three to six months in office — audacious pledges that remain to be fulfilled.